By Lauren Panoff, MPH, RD

 Lauren specializes in plant-based living and vegan and vegetarian diets for all ages.
 She specializes in writing about parenting and a wide variety of health, environmental, and nutrition topics.

 Fat is one of the most widely talked about nutrients in our diet.
-While there are many opinions around fats in an adult diet, there’s no question that fats - including what kinds and how much - are incredibly important for infants and toddlers.
+While there are many opinions around fats in an adult diet, there’s no question that fats - including what kinds and how much - are incredibly important for a child’s diet.

 Importance of Fat for Babies and Toddlers